cakebatterandsprinkles/portfolio-gatsby/src/posts/25-local_session_cookies.md

 - They are not accessible from the web workers but accessible from the global `window` object.

-Providing that a website uses HTTP cookies, the first cookie is created by the backend of the webpage that is being used.
-The backend is also responsible for setting the [HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) named `Set-Cookie` to the token that is uniquely created for that session and that user, which consists of a key-value pair. **HTTP headers** let the client and the server share additional information about the HTTP request that is being made.
+Providing that a website uses HTTP cookies, the first cookie is created by the server that is being used.
+The server is also responsible for setting the [HTTP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) named `Set-Cookie` to the token that is uniquely created for that session and that user, which consists of a key-value pair. **HTTP headers** let the client and the server share additional information about the HTTP request that is being made.

 ```javascript
 // The header has to have the id in some form because you need to uniquely identify the user.